Stories of Hope: Autism

 It was the first suggestion that their son had autism.
-Today, Brandon Knepher, 9, knows how to look at Dad.
-He is close to his family, Mom says, including his two younger sisters, Jadyn, who will be 7 in April, and Morgan, 4.
+Today, Brandon Knepher knows how to look at Dad.
+He is close to his family, Mom says, including his two younger sisters, Jadyn and Morgan.

 "The biggest challenge is with other people," Forman says.
 Outsiders expect Rain Man-like skills.
 They gawk.
 They judge.
 "When we're walking around and he's ahing and oohing, people stare at him," Forman says.
 "How does that make him feel?"